Sexual dysfunction and infertility

 Second, don’t feel you have to perform on a rigid schedule.
 Around ovulation it is recommended that having relations every one or two days is optimal.
 Just don’t let three days pass during that time.

 Which brings us to the third point- what do we do when we don’t care to have sex every one or two days during that crucial time around ovulation?
-That usually depends most on the quality of a man’s erectile function and his level of sexual desire, which are complex issues covered in detail in another web site, www.erectile-function.com.
-You can also download a book there, called "Survival of the Firmest".
+That usually depends most on the quality of a man’s erectile function and his level of sexual desire, which are complex issues covered in detail in a book called "Survival of the Firmest" available at Amazon/kindle or itunes.
 There are many things discussed there that will increase his function and desire, and the best part is that most of those same factors will also improve his sperm quality.
 Male sexual function and fertility are very closely linked.
 That may be because increased blood flow to the genital organs improves erectile function and also increases production of high quality sperm and secretion of testosterone by the testicles.
 There is also evidence that antioxidants and omega-3’s directly improve sperm function.